odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.rst

 That's all all there is to it.
 (See the documentation of zotxt and BetterBibTex respectively for details.)

 You can also use ``pandoc-zotxt.lua`` to manage a bibliography file.
-Simply set the ``zotero-bibliography`` metadata field to a filename.
-``pandoc-zotxt.lua`` will then add the sources you cite to that file, rather than to the ``references`` metadata field.
+This is typically a lot faster.
+Simply set the ``zotero-bibliography`` metadata field to a filename. ``pandoc-zotxt.lua`` will then add the sources you cite to that file, rather than to the ``references`` metadata field.
 It will also add that file to the document's ``bibliography`` metadata field, so that ``pandoc-citeproc`` picks it up.